crystal-lang/crystal-book/Crystal-for-Rubyists.md

 It looks like `crystal` interprets the file, but what actually happens is that the file `foo.cr` is first compiled to a temporary executable and then this executable is run.
 This behaviour is very useful in the development cycle as you normally compile a file and want to immediately execute it.

-If you want to compile it you can use the `build` command:
+If you just want to compile it you can use the `build` command:

 ```
 crystal build foo.cr